yazi-rs/yazi-rs.github.io/docs/resources.md

 - **Functional** - we will install and test it, since we want all links included on this page to be valid.
 If it's available only on a specific platform, a note should be added in the README.
 - **Follow conventions** - it should be a directory/repository ending with `.yazi`, and include the files listed in the [plugin documentation](/docs/plugins/overview).

-If it's a Neovim or Shell plugin, appending `.nvim` or `.sh` to the name to make it distinguishable is a best practice, but it's not required.
+If it's a Neovim or shell plugin, appending `.nvim` or `.sh` to the name to make it distinguishable is a best practice, but it's not required.